vitusventure/5thSRD/docs/combat/cover.md

-description: Rules for cover in combat from the 5e SRD (System Reference Document).
+description: Rules for cover in combat from the 5th Edition (5e) SRD (System Reference Document).

 # Cover
 Walls, trees, creatures, and other obstacles can provide cover during combat, making a target more difficult to harm.
 A target can benefit from cover only when an attack or other effect originates on the opposite side of the cover.